Near Union in Union County, South Carolina — The American South (South Atlantic)

 1.5 miles SW stood the original Fairforest Baptist Church.
 The members, led by the Reverend Philip Mulkey, came from North Carolina to Broad River about 1759.
 In 1762, the church moved to Fairforest where, as the first Baptist church in the up country, it established other churches.
 During the American Revolution, it was in a Tory controlled area.

 Erected 1975 by Congregation of Lower Fairforest Baptist Church and S.C.
 Baptist Historical Society.
 (Marker Number 44-4.)

 Location.
 34° 41.01′ N, 81° 42.546′ W. Marker is near Union, South Carolina, in Union County.
 Marker is at the intersection of Cross Keys Highway (State Highway 49) and Police Club Road, on the left when traveling east on Cross Keys Highway.
+Lower Fairforest Baptist Church is located at the intersecton of Cross Keys Highway and Lower Fairforest Church Road.
 Touch for map.
-Lower Fairforest Baptist Church is located at the intersecton of Cross Keys Highway and Lower Fairforest Church Road.
 Marker is in this post office area: Union SC 29379, United States of America.
+Touch for directions.

 Also see . . .

 1. Rev. Philip Mulkey (1732-1801).
 Rootsweb posting on the life of Philip Mulkey.
 (Submitted on August 17, 2009, by Brian Scott of Anderson, South Carolina.)

 2. Grave of William Walker Marker.
 Marker located in Spartanburg, SC dedicated to the grave of William Walker, a member of Lower Fairforest Baptist Church.
 (Submitted on August 17, 2009, by Brian Scott of Anderson, South Carolina.)